-- 4-2\Feasibility and need-for-subsidy analysis The Bank evaluates the operational and financial feasibility of a project and the need for AHP subsidy, as required by Section 1291.5(c)(4) of the Regulation, using the Feasibility Guidelines set forth in Attachment A to this Implementation Plan.
+- 2. Feasibility and need-for-subsidy analysis The Bank evaluates the operational and financial feasibility of a project and the need for AHP subsidy, as required by Section 1291.5(c)(4) of the Regulation, using the Feasibility Guidelines set forth in Attachment A to this Implementation Plan.
 The Feasibility Guidelines include a set of development cost and financing criteria and related benchmark ranges, designed to guide the Bank in assessing a project's developmental feasibility and need for subsidy.
 Another set of benchmarks analyzes a rental project's operational feasibility.
-The Bank takes into account such other limits and restrictions on project costs and financing terms as required by the Regulation, including those pertaining to Member-provided property and services, and those related to the rates, points, fees and other charges for all loans financing a project. - 3.
-Multiple applications for AHP subsidyApplication for additional subsidy Members and Sponsors of incomplete projects with existing AHP awards, from FHLBank San Francisco, or another FHLBank, may submit a-new applications for these projects in a competitive round to request additional subsidy-on condition that the existing subsidies are canceled and any previously disbursed subsidies are repaid.

-Members and Sponsors may also request additional subsidy using the Bank's modification process, subject to the availability of funds, Board approval and certain other restrictions.
+The Bank takes into account such other limits and restrictions on project costs and financing terms as required by the Regulation, including those pertaining to Member-provided property and services, and those related to the rates, points, fees and other charges for all loans financing a project. - Multiple applications for AHP subsidy - Members and Sponsors of incomplete projects with existing AHP awards, from FHLBank San Francisco, or another FHLBank, may submit new applications for these projects in a competitive round on condition that the existing subsidies are canceled and any previously disbursed subsidies are repaid. - 4.
+Modifications for additional subsidy-As an alternative to withdrawing an existing award and reapplying in a competitive round, Members and Sponsors may request additional subsidy using the Bank's modification process, subject to the availability of funds, Board approval, and certain other restrictions.
 (See paragraph G.2).